Advancing today’s discoveries to improve health for all.

 Please contact program founder Dr. Kristy Townsend and program coordinator Kimberlee Moore to obtain an application form.

-Please note – in FY26 we have two open scholarship seats for non-participating colleges, as well as dedicated participant seats in all participant colleges.
-Applications are due by July 25, 2025, by email with the subject line RAPTIC APPLICATION.
+New for FY26: Two scholarship seats are available for non-participating colleges, as well as dedicated participant seats in all participant colleges.
+Applications are due by August 10, 2025, by email with the subject line: RAPTIC APPLICATION.

 Learning Sessions FY26